Site hosted by Angelfire.com: Build your free website today!

 Make some almond milk by putting 1 cup blanched almonds in your blender on high with 3 cups water.
 Blend for one minute.
 Strain the milk through a fine-meshed strainer to remove all the pulverized almonds.
 Push with a spoon to make sure the leftover almonds are as dry as possible.
 Add some cherry juice (how much depends upon your taste preferences) to make a cherry almond milk, and some agave nectar to sweeten it.
 Serve a glass of this chilled almond milk with the following pudding: In your food processor, mix the dried pulverized almonds from the milk you just made with one large brick of Philadelphia Cream Cheese, and 1 small, well-drained jar of red cherries until smooth.
 Place pudding mixture into individual dessert dishes and chill until time to be served.

 Use Pistachio pudding mix and make according to directions on box.
-Pour into individual dessert dishes and top with Cool Whip and red or green maraschino cherries.
-Chill until time to serve.
+Pour into individual dessert dishes and just before serving it, top with canned whipped cream and red or green maraschino cherries.
+Chill the pudding covered with plastic wrap or a lid until time to serve.

 Use individual ramekins and fill one side with green pudding and the other half with red pudding.
 You can use vanilla pudding tinted red or green with food coloring gel or paste.
 Chill until time to serve.
-Just before serving pipe some canned whipped cream around the edges, and garnish with red or green cherries.
+Just before serving, top with canned whipped cream around the edges, and garnish with red or green cherries.

 CINNAMON-CHERRY-ALMOND BISCOTTI BALLS